 Custodial credit risk for investments is the risk that the agency will not be able to recover the value of investment securities that are in the possession of an outside party.
-All securities owned by the agency are deposited in the agency's trustee bank, which is different from the agency's primary bank, in the agency's name.
+All securities owned by the agency are deposited in the agency's trustee bank with the exception of a money market account, which is deposited in the agency's primary bank.
 Securities are not held in broker accounts.